-After trying a number of rub recipes, I’ve finally found the one.
-It’s a cinch to make and all of the ingredients are easy to come by.
+After trying a number of dry rub recipes, I've finally found the one.
+It's a cinch to make and all of the ingredients are easy to come by.
 (The same goes for my favorite Blackened Seasoning recipe.)
-I’ve called it ‘all-purpose’ because we’ve used it on just about everything we’ve grilled this summer, from shrimp and chicken to corn and zucchini.
+I’ve called it an 'all-purpose dry rub' because we've used it on just about everything we've grilled this summer, from shrimp and chicken to corn and zucchini.

 This dry rub doesn’t come with the drippy heat of Memphis or the wisdom and kindness of a Southern gentleman, but it may just treat you to the best ribs you’ve ever tasted.